The Adventures of Buratino (1975 film)

-The Adventures of Buratino (Приключения Буратино) is a 1975 Soviet two-part Children's musical television film produced by Belarusfilm.
+The Adventures of Buratino (Приключения Буратино) is a 1975 Soviet two-part children's musical television film produced by Belarusfilm.

 Directed by Leonid Nechayev, the film was an adaptation of The Golden Key, or the Adventures of Buratino by Alexey Tolstoy in turn an adaptation of the 1883 Italian novel The Adventures of Pinocchio by Carlo Collodi.
 Inna Vetkina wrote the screenplay for The Adventures of Buratino, as well as several other films directed by Nechayev.

-The plot of the film follows Buratino (Italian for "puppet"), a boy made of wood, who meets the children of Karabas Barabas' theatre and sets out to free them.
+The plot of the film follows Buratino (Italian for "puppet"), a boy made of wood, who meets the Karabas Barabas' theatre actors and sets out to free them.
 In order to do so, he needs to unravel the mystery of a golden key given by the turtle Tortila.
 Characters such as Arlekin and Piero, who act in the children's theatre are part of commedia dell'arte.

+The television premiere took place on 1 and 2 January 1976, on Programme One of the Soviet Central Television.

 Plot

 Episode 1

-An old carpenter named Giuseppe, nicknamed “Blue Nose” as the neighborhood drunk, finds a log he intends to use for a table leg.
+An old carpenter named Giuseppe, nicknamed "Blue Nose" as the neighborhood drunk, finds a log he intends to use for a table leg.
 To his surprise, the log speaks in a human voice, crying out after two blows from an axe.
 Frightened, Giuseppe, after a brief quarrel and quick reconciliation, decides to give the talking log to his neighbor and friend, Carlo, a street organist whose instrument has broken down.
 Carlo decides to carve a puppet from the log to entertain people.
 That night, he carves it out, and by dawn, the puppet comes to life, moving and talking on its own.
-The puppet is named Buratino (although the film doesn’t specify Carlo’s naming choice).
+The puppet is named Buratino (although the film does not specify Carlo's naming choice).
 Carlo plans to send Buratino to school, so he sells his only coat to buy a primer, leaving Buratino alone in his small room.

 Left unsupervised, Buratino behaves irresponsibly, insulting the Talking Cricket who tries to advise him and clashing with Shushara, a rat who lives in the room, nearly resulting in Shushara dragging him off.
 Carlo intervenes in time to rescue Buratino, who, after receiving the primer, promises to improve his behavior and attend school.
 The next morning, Buratino sets out but is distracted by a puppet theater show in town.
 Selling his primer for four coins to a chubby boy, he buys a ticket to the show.
 During the performance, he interrupts a staged fight between Harlequin and Pierrot, stating that a theater that beats its performers is evil.
 His innocence wins the hearts of the theater puppets, leading to a joyful dance.
 The theater director, Karabas-Barabas, wakes up furious, drags Buratino off stage, and hangs him up on a nail.